djerius/Data-Record-Serialize/README.md

     $s = Data::Record::Serialize->new( %args );
     $s = Data::Record::Serialize->new( \%args );

 Construct a new object.
-The following arguments are recognized:
+In addition to any arguments required or provided by the specified encoders and sinks, the following arguments are recognized:

 - `types` => _hashref_|_arrayref_